BavoVG/lumencanvas/README.md

 	defaultBorderColor : "#000",
 	defaultActiveTool: "Pencil",// other values : Polygon Line Rectangle Ellipse Text Pan
 	defaultPencilThickness: 6,// integer value from 1 to 30
 	clearAllOverwrite: undefined, /// this to overrite the clear method with a custom message.
-If you use this you should 	call ClearAll like : canvas.ClearAll();
 })
 ```